-Translation: (To redress the misery of those in distress, to fulfill the needs of the helpless and to feed the hungry).
+Translation: (To redress the misery of those in distress, to fulfil the needs of the helpless and to feed the hungry).

 Khwaja Gharib Nawaz (R.A) loved humanity in general and the Indians in particular.
 Indeed he had a mission to bring a social and spiritual revolution.

-Perhaps in no other country were the effects of this social and Cultural Revolution so marked and so far reaching as in India.
+Perhaps in no other country where the effects of this social and Cultural Revolution so marked and so far-reaching as in India.
 Sufism (Islamic mysticism) reached India when it had entered the last and the most important phase of its history the organisation of Sufistic structure of Islam having various denominations, especially Naqshbandia, Qadriya, Suharwardia and Chishtiya.
-Among these denominations the Chishtiya order has been supremely successful on all levels of pluralistic society of India based on cultural, religious, and social differences.
+Among these denominations, the Chishtiya order has been supremely successful on all levels of the pluralistic society of India based on cultural, religious, and social differences.

-We Provide Spiritual Healing Prayers - faith Healing such as Sufi Spiritual Healing .we provide strong and effective Taweez , Wazif as taught by Hazrath Khwaja Moinuddin Chishty them selves.
+We Provide Spiritual Healing Prayers – faith Healing such as Sufi Spiritual Healing .we provide strong and effective Taweez , Wazaif as taught by Hazrath Khwaja Moinuddin Chishty themselves.